Sago Palm Care and Growing Guide

 Sago palm growing in a park.
 Credit: PD Herath

-While they’re tropical plants, sago palms are hardy only in USDA zones 9 to 10, so they are most often grown as houseplants or placed outside during the summer months and brought indoors to overwinter.
+While they’re tropical plants, sago palms are hardy only in USDA Zones 9 to 10, so they are most often grown as houseplants or placed outside during the summer months and brought indoors to overwinter.
 They are both drought-tolerant and stay evergreen all year.
 In the garden, plant in early spring or late fall.

 How Big Do Sago Palms Get?

 As houseplants, however, they may reach 2 to 3 feet after a few years.
-They grow very very slowly—just a few inches annually.
+They grow very, very slowly—just a few inches annually.
 Keep in mind: If your children or pets eat plants, sago palms are toxic.

 Planting

 Sago palms love partial sunlight and, if planted outdoors, will do best with a bit of shade in the hottest parts of the day.
 Drainage is essential.
-If your site is less well-drained, build up a berm of sand and compost to provide the necessary drainage.
+If your site is less well-draining, build up a berm of sand and compost to provide the necessary drainage.
 They’ll do best in sandy or loamy soils with a neutral to slightly acidic pH.

 How to Plant Sago Palms